Everything you need for a fully charged trip.

 Kikkerland Design USB Light + Astronaut, $20; amazon.com.

-7. Get Them Ready for Their Close-up
+7. Get Ready for Your Close-up

 (Courtesy SIRUI USA)

 For casual photographers looking to improve their Instagram feed and make those smartphone shots really pop, we highly recommend Sirui’s 60mm lens, a quality clip-on attachment that sharpens the details on close-up shots and portraits alike.
-Available on its own, it also comes as part of this gift-ready set, along with an 18mm wide-angle—ideal for capturing those sweeping vistas—and a 170-degree fisheye lens, plus a clip and a hard-shell case that’ll keep it protected in their kit.
+Available on its own, it also comes as part of this travel-friendly set, along with an 18mm wide-angle—ideal for capturing those sweeping vistas—and a 170-degree fisheye lens, plus a clip and a hard-shell case that’ll keep it protected in their kit.

 3 Lens Mobile Phone Kit, $190; siruiusa.com.